Kreezon/Vissora-AI-sys/README.md

 pip install -r requirements.txt

-🔑 Environment Variables
+4. Configure Environment Variables

-Create a .env file in the root directory:
+Create a .env file in the project root:

 MISTRAL_API_KEY=your_mistral_api_key
 SARVAM_API_KEY=your_sarvam_api_key

-If your project uses additional API keys, add them here as required.

-⚠️ Important

-Never commit your .env file or expose API keys on GitHub.
+Never commit .env or expose API keys publicly.

-Your .gitignore should contain:

-.env

-🎬 FFmpeg
+5. Install FFmpeg

-Vissora AI uses FFmpeg for audio/video processing.

-Make sure FFmpeg is installed and available on your system PATH.
+FFmpeg is required for audio/video processing and should be available on your system PATH.

-You can verify the installation with:
+Verify the installation:

 ffmpeg -version

-If the command works, FFmpeg is correctly installed.

-FFmpeg binaries should not be committed directly to the GitHub repository.

-▶️ Running the Application

-Start the Streamlit application with:
+6. Run

 streamlit run app.py

-Then open the local URL shown in your terminal, usually:
+The application will normally be available at:

 http://localhost:8501

-🔄 Typical Workflow

-A typical Vissora AI session looks like this:
+🔄 How It Works

-Step 1 — Upload or provide a meeting/video
+Upload or provide a meeting/video.

-The application accepts meeting/video content for processing.

-Step 2 — Extract audio

-The audio is extracted from the input using FFmpeg.
+Extract audio using FFmpeg.

-Step 3 — Transcribe

-The selected transcription system converts speech into text.

-English → Whisper

-Hinglish → Sarvam AI

-Step 4 — Generate meeting intelligence
+Transcribe the audio using Whisper or Sarvam AI.

-Mistral AI processes the transcript to generate:
+Process the transcript with Mistral AI.

-Summary

-Insights

-Decisions

-Action items

-Step 5 — Build the knowledge base
+Generate summaries, insights, decisions, and action items.

-The transcript is chunked and converted into embeddings.
+Chunk the transcript and create vector embeddings.

-The resulting vectors are stored in ChromaDB.
+Store embeddings in ChromaDB.

-Step 6 — Ask questions

-The RAG chatbot retrieves relevant chunks from the meeting and uses them as context to generate an answer.

-🎯 Why I Built This

-Meetings often contain a lot of useful information, but finding that information later can be frustrating.

-A recording might be an hour long, while the information you're looking for could be a single decision or action item buried somewhere in the conversation.

-Vissora AI was built around the idea of making that information easier to access.

-Instead of:

-Watch the entire meeting
-        ↓
-Take notes
-        ↓
-Find decisions
-        ↓
-Find assigned tasks
-        ↓
-Remember what was discussed

-Vissora AI aims to provide:

-Meeting Recording
-       ↓
-AI Processing
-       ↓
-Structured Meeting Intelligence
-       ↓
-Ask Questions Naturally
+Retrieve relevant context for RAG-based questions.

-🔍 Example Questions
+💬 Example Questions

-Once the meeting has been processed, users can ask questions such as:

 What was the main topic of the meeting?
 What decisions were made?
 What action items were assigned?
 Who is responsible for each task?
 What problems were discussed?
 What was the agreed deadline?
 What are the next steps?

-Summarize the discussion about the project.

-🧩 Architecture

-                    ┌─────────────────────┐
-                    │ Video / Meeting     │
+🎯 Why Vissora?

+Long meetings often contain critical information buried inside hours of conversation.
+Vissora AI turns that information into structured meeting intelligence and makes it accessible through natural-language Q&A.

-                    │ Recording           │
+Recording
-                    └──────────┬──────────┘
-                               │
-                               ▼
-                    ┌─────────────────────┐
-                    │ Audio Extraction    │
-                    │ FFmpeg              │
-                    └──────────┬──────────┘
-                               │
-                               ▼
-                    ┌─────────────────────┐
-                    │ Speech Recognition  │
-                    │ Whisper / Sarvam AI  │
-                    └──────────┬──────────┘
-                               │
-                               ▼
-                    ┌─────────────────────┐
-                    │ Meeting Transcript  │
-                    └──────────┬──────────┘
-                               │
-                  ┌────────────┴────────────┐
-                  │                         │
-                  ▼                         ▼
-       ┌──────────────────┐       ┌──────────────────┐
-       │ Mistral AI       │       │ Text Chunking    │
-       │                  │       │ + Embeddings     │
-       └────────┬─────────┘       └────────┬─────────┘
-                │                          │
-                ▼                          ▼
-       ┌──────────────────┐       ┌──────────────────┐
-       │ Summary /        │       │ ChromaDB         │
-       │ Insights / Tasks │       │ Vector Store     │
-       └──────────────────┘       └────────┬─────────┘
-                                           │
-                                           ▼
-                                  ┌──────────────────┐
-                                  │ RAG Chatbot      │
-                                  │                  │
-                                  │ Context + Query  │
-                                  └──────────────────┘

-📌 Current Scope

-Vissora AI currently focuses on:

-Meeting transcription

-English/Hinglish audio processing
+   ↓
+AI Processing
+   ↓

-Meeting summarization
+Structured Meeting Intelligence

-Insight extraction

-Action-item identification

-Decision tracking

-Semantic search

-RAG-based question answering
+   ↓
+Ask Questions Naturally

 🔮 Future Improvements

-Some features I'd like to explore in future versions:

 Speaker identification and diarization